 35 Faculty; 5 Staff; 11 Post-docs; 28 Graduate students; and one Undergraduate student.
 Below, we present de-identified results in the form of a brief synopsis, selected summary tables and graphs, and a listing of the testimonials and comments.
 Further, the raw survey data are included for those interested in parsing the data themselves.

-Letter of Support: The majority of clients stated that they were willing to write a Letter of Support for the Genomics Facility.
+Letter of Support: The majority of clients stated that they were willing to write a Letter of Support for the Genomics Core.

-Grant applications: Clients frequently cite the existence of the facility in grant applications, with some regarding that fact as crucial to the success of their applications.
+Grant applications: Clients frequently cite the existence of the Core in grant applications, with some regarding that fact as crucial to the success of their applications.

-Collaborations: Clients generally regard the facility as very important to the procurement of funding for collaborations.
+Collaborations: Clients generally regard the Core as very important to the procurement of funding for collaborations.

-Recruitment: Clients generally regard the facility as very important to personnel recruitment, with some specifically noting that prospective faculty expect such facilities at Tier 1 Universities.
+Recruitment: Clients generally regard the Core as very important to personnel recruitment, with some specifically noting that prospective faculty expect such facilities at Tier 1 Universities.

-Research: Clients regard the facility as very important to their ability to perform and publish high quality scientific research as well as to support graduate and undergraduate studies.
+Research: Clients regard the Core as very important to their ability to perform and publish high quality scientific research as well as to support graduate and undergraduate studies.

-Current offerings: Clients are overwhelmingly pleased with the facility's current instruments and services, although some clients expressed strong interest in expanded offerings.
+Current offerings: Clients are overwhelmingly pleased with the Core's current instruments and services, although some clients expressed strong interest in expanded offerings.

 Current Instrumentation: Sanger-Sequencing (and Fragment analysis) services dominate client needs, but qPCR services are also in high demand.
 All other instruments and services have their dedicated constituencies, but at a lower usage level than either the ABI 3130xl or the two qPCR machines; however, some of those services are critical to the research programs of specific clients.